 Step 2: In a medium bowl, combine the milk or non-dairy milk, egg, and vanilla extract.
 Whisk to blend.

-HINT: You can use a standing mixer with a paddle attachment or whisk attachment to make the mochi waffle batter if you prefer.
+HINT: You can use a standing mixer with a paddle attachment or whisk attachment to make the mochi waffle batter.
 If you use a stand mixer, add the wet ingredients first, then slowly add the rest of the ingredients.

 Step 3: Pour the wet ingredients into the dry ingredients.
-For best results, be sure to scrape down the sides so all of the dry ingredients get mixed into the batter.
+For best results, scrape down the sides so all the dry ingredients get mixed into the batter.

 Step 4: This is what your mochi batter will look like.
 I wanted you to see a photo so you can compare the consistency of your batter to my photo.